 Find Your DIY Solutions Today

-If you decide to go the DIY route and are ready to get your system put together, check out Blue by ADT.
-Blue by ADT allows you to build your system your way and provides the ability to personalize your protection.
-DIY systems are wireless, which makes them easily portable, allowing you to take them with you as you move from your first apartment to your first house and beyond.
+If you decide to go the DIY route and are ready to get your system put together, check out ADT.
+ADT allows you to build your system your way and provides the ability to personalize your protection.
+DIY systems are portable, allowing you to take them with you as you move from your first apartment to your first house and beyond.

 The system features 24-hour battery backup and multiple layers of protection when you choose professional monitoring.
 It can also integrate seamlessly with your other smart home devices and smart home system.
-You will be able to monitor and control all aspects of your system remotely from a simple phone app.
+You will be able to monitor and control all aspects of your system remotely from the ADT+ app.

 If you aren’t sure if DIY is right for you, ADT has you covered with professional installation services.